Guangzhou University: History

 Guangzhou University was reestablished in July 2000 by the Chinese Ministry of Education.
 It was a merger of five tertiary institutions previously known as Guangzhou Normal University (广州师范学院), South China Institute of Construction (华南建设学院), Guangzhou University (广州大学), Guangzhou Junior Teachers' College (广州高等专科学校), and Guangzhou Institute of Education (广州教育学院).

 The university comprises 27 schools.
 It offers 76 undergraduate programs with coverage of ten disciplinary fields, including philosophy, history, literature, law, pedagogy, art, science, engineering, management and economics.
 Currently, the university is authorized to run 3 PhD programs with 25 grade-2 subjects, 26 graduate programs with 95 grade-2 subjects.
 In addition, the university offers 9 professional graduate programs in 36 fields, including pedagogy, engineering, physical education, art and international Chinese language teaching.

-The university has a teaching and research staff of 2094, including two academician of the Chinese Academy of Sciences and one academician of Chinese Academy of Engineering, 290 full-time professors and 604 full-time associate professors.
+The university has a teaching and research staff of 2094, including two academicians of the Chinese Academy of Sciences and one academician of Chinese Academy of Engineering, 290 full-time professors and 604 full-time associate professors.
 The number of the full-time graduates and undergraduates is over 34,000.

-The university participates in national and provincial research programs such as national “973” and “863” projects.
+The university participates in national and provincial research programs such as national "973" and "863" projects.
 It has established more than 30 research institutes or centers specializing in a wide range of subjects, including Interdisciplinary Research Center, Earthquake Engineering Research Test Center, Human Right Research Center, Research Institute for Computer Science & Software etc.

 Up to 2011, the university has established the partnership with more than 100 overseas institutions.
 The university offers Chinese language instructions and degree programs for students from abroad as well as from Hong Kong, Macao and Taiwan.

 The construction of the Guangzhou Higher Education Mega Center on Xiaoguwei Island (小谷围) is in progress.

 Guangzhou University and the Hong Kong University of Science and Technology jointly established the Hong Kong University of Science and Technology (Guangzhou) which officially opened in 2022.